 - 1. The gyro and trail effects are indeed relevant.
-For example, if just the gyro or just the trail is zeroed, or made negative, with no other design changes, an otherwise self-stable bicycle will typically will lose its self-stable behavior.
+For example, if just the gyro or just the trail is zeroed, or made negative, with no other design changes, an otherwise self-stable bicycle will typically lose its self-stable behavior.
 In this way we agree with standard thinking. - 2.
-Neither gyro effects nor castor effects are necessary for self-stability Bicycles can be designed that are self-stable despite one or both of these quantities being zeroed or even reversed (See the companion paper and Supplementary Online Material). - 3.
-Neither gyro effects nor castor effects necessary help self-stability.
-All normal bicycles lose their self-stability at the capsize speed because of gyro effects.
-The TMS bicycle, without gyro effects does not have this gyro-induced instability.
-Similarly the steering torque due to trail does not necessarily, even with positive caster, have a steering torque of even the right sign so as to correct a fall (see Chapter 5 on Jones). - 4.
-Trail alone does not give directional stability to the front wheel, nor does absence of trail prevent it.
-For example, our TMS bike has a self-aligning steering assembly even with negative trail. - 5.
+Neither gyro effects nor castor are necessary for self-stability Bicycles can be designed that are self-stable despite one or both of these quantities being zeroed or even reversed (See the companion paper and Supplementary Online Material). - 3.
 Many parameters affect self-stability.
 Each of many parameters can, if changed enough, entirely eliminate any possibility of any self-stable speeds.
-Besides gyro and caster effects, these include locations of the centers' of mass of the rear and front frames, their moment's of inertia, and the head angle. - 6.
+Besides gyro and caster effects, these include locations of the centers' of mass of the rear and front frames, their moment's of inertia, and the head angle. - 4.
 The factors that allow self-stability are often also relevant to no-hands rider control.
 For example, both trail and spin momentum are relevant to self-stability and both allow rider torso bending to exert an influence on the steering.
-In other words, both self-stability and no-hands rider control authority depend on coupling between bicycle leaning and bicycle steering. - 7.
+In other words, both self-stability and no-hands rider control authority depend on coupling between bicycle leaning and bicycle steering. - 5.
 Self-stability may or may not correlate with a rider's perception of stability.
-Little is known about the relation between self-stability and rider perception of stability.

-8. Bicycle self-stability is qualitatively different than self-stability of tops and rolling hoops.
-In their mathematical idealizations, hoops, tops and gyroscopes are all energy conserving systems, as is our bicycle model.
-But amongst these only the bicycle is stable in the sense that perturbations decay with time.
+Little is known about the relation between self-stability and rider perception of stability. - 6.
+Bicycle self-stability is qualitatively different than self-stability of tops and rolling hoops.
+In their mathematical idealizations, hoops, tops and gyroscopes are all energy conserving systems.
+But only the bicycle is stable in the sense the perturbations decay with time.
 The bicycle's exponential asymptotic stability depends on non-holonomic contact.
 The rolling hoop has non-holonomic contact but its fore-aft symmetry precludes asymptotic stability (as explained in [6]).